 Fear not, for I have redeemed you; I have summoned you by name; you are mine.
 When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you.
 When you walk through the fire, you will not be burned….For I am the LORD, your God, the Holy One of Israel, your Savior.
 (Isaiah 43:1-3)

 Elisabeth Elliot was a Christian missionary.
 During her time in Ecuador, she wrote Through Gates of Splendor (about the missionaries, including her husband, who were killed), Shadow of the Almighty (about the life and work of Jim Elliot), and The Savage, My Kinsmen (about her life among the Indians).
-When she returned to the U.S. in 1963, she began writing and speaking and authored nearly 30 books.
+In total, she authored nearly 30 books.

 Christ is My Shield and Strength

 Jesus is a shield around me; He bestows glory on me and lifts up my head….The LORD is my strength and my shield; my heart trusts in Him, and I am helped.
 My heart leaps for joy and I will give thanks to Him in song.
 (Psalm 3:3; 28:7)

 On the night before they left to evangelize the Huaorani tribe, Jim Elliot, Nate Saint, and three other young missionaries sang this hymn: